nding17/jupyslides/README.md

   ```

 * ### Step 3 - Slideshow
-  As of now, you have initialized the slides already, the last step is to display the slides embedded in your jupyter notebook.
+  As of now, you have initialized the slides successfully, the last step is to display the slides embedded in your jupyter notebook.
   The simplest method to showcase your embedded slides is
   ```python
   js.slideshow()